 An initial inventory identified over 10,000 sites of historical, scenic, and ecological importance.

-Under the leadership of the late Rhode Island Senator John Chaffee, in 1986 the federal government committed funds to help Massachusetts and Rhode Island clean up the Blackstone River and recognize the valley as a "special place of historic and cultural significance."
+Under the leadership of the late Rhode Island Senator John Chafee, in 1986 the federal government committed funds to help Massachusetts and Rhode Island clean up the Blackstone River and recognize the valley as a "special place of historic and cultural significance."
 An initial inventory identified over 10,000 sites of historical, scenic, and ecological importance.
 Since 1986 the Blackstone River, once colored with dyes and polluted with industrial wastes, has become safe for kayaking and canoeing.
 It is nearing the goal of being officially "fishable and swimmable," and a new bikeway along the riverbank will soon link Worcester and Providence.

-In 2014, President Obama signed legislation that established the Blackstone River Valley National Historical Park, extended the authorization for the John H. Chaffee Blackstone River Valley National Heritage Corridor, and added the town of Auburn, Massachusetts, to the corridor's boundaries.
+In 2014, President Obama signed legislation that established the Blackstone River Valley National Historical Park, extended the authorization for the John H. Chafee Blackstone River Valley National Heritage Corridor, and added the town of Auburn, Massachusetts, to the corridor's boundaries.
 Visitors to the heritage corridor not only learn about the area's rich industrial history but also enjoy recreational activities made possible by the region's abundant natural resources.

 If You Go